parzivalishan/newsuper/tools/Readme.md

 ```

-## XLXS File Format (Required only For using Multisend Functionality )
+## XLSX File Format (Required only For using Multisend Functionality )
 Make an Excel file with two colums named as Amount and Receiver like the following and add the data in it to use the multisend functionality of the tool